westerndigitalcorporation/blb/README.md

 BLB
 ===

-Blb is a distributed object storage system.
-It's designed for use on bare metal in cluster computing environments.
+Blb is a distributed object storage system designed for use on bare metal with spinning disks in cluster computing environments.

 It's implemented in Go.
-The API is a client library, also implemented in Go, that exposes objects with an interface similar to Go files (`io.ReadWriteSeeker`).
+The developer-facing API is a client library, also implemented in Go, that exposes objects with an interface similar to Go files (`io.ReadWriteSeeker`).